 - Hungarian Consulates and Embassies outside Hungary

 - Embassies of other countries in Hungary

-- Office of Immigration and Nationality - Budapest (Downloadable application form for ’Residence permit for the purpose of studies’)
+- Immigration Office (Downloadable application form for ’Residence permit for the purpose of studies’)

 - The Schengen Area

 Residence permit application forms completed with IBS data:

 In case your visa is rejected for any reason, 200 EUR from your fee payment is non-refundable in any circumstances.
 The remaining amount will be refunded to you. (see Refund policy)

 Based on our experience with visa refusals, we have compiled a highly useful list of visa problems that you should pay attention to.